flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 ---
 title: Flight Planning
-description: Discover how to load a flight plan into the FlyByWire A32NX across various methods, and seamlessly integrate it with your chosen ATC service.
+description: Discover how to load a flight plan into the FlyByWire A32NX across various methods, and integrate it with your chosen ATC service.
 ---

 # Flight Planning